Dette projekt tilbydes i samarbejde med organisationen GVI og nedenfor kan du læse deres beskrivelse af programmet:

 - Conduct sustainability, distribution and sex and age ratios

 Looking for a more focused program?
-We have segment programs available:
+We have some additional segment programs available:

 - South Africa Anti Rhino Poaching: on top of the above activities, you will also work closely with our Internship Co-coordinator who will ensure you attend anti-poaching awareness lectures.
 You will assist with current fundraising projects for rhino conservation